populse/capsul/doc/source/installation.rst

 Prerequisite
 ------------

 Installing Capsul on a brain new system requires that Python is installed (either Python 2 or Python 3) but also that some Python packages are installed.
 These dependencies are managed by `pip <https://en.wikipedia.org/wiki/Pip_%28package_manager%29>`_ or by `setup.py <https://stackoverflow.com/questions/1471994/what-is-setup-py>`_.
 But one of the dependency (the `traits Python module <http://code.enthought.com/projects/traits/>`_) requires some compilation during installation.
-Therefore, before installing Capsul is it necessary to install compilation packages as well as Python developpement package.
+Therefore, before installing Capsul is it necessary to install compilation packages as well as Python development package.
 In this document, we give the procedure for installation on a bare Debian based Linux distribution (it has been tested on Ubuntu 16.04).

 **Python 3 :**